sureshpallagani/movieworld/README.md

 2. Build the project "mvn install".
 It should create all the required tables.
 3. All the movie data is stored in AWS S3 as json file.
 Use the "/setup - POST" endpoint to create movies data.
 Once you hit the POST endpoint, you will be given a status of your data setup request.
 The user should use GET on '/setup/{id}' to check the status.
 Once the status changes to COMPLETE, the data is ready.
 4. For API documentation use swagger UI -- "http://host:port/movieworld/swagger-ui.html".
+5. For setting up MongoDB, create your own database in MongoDB Cloud (https://cloud.mongodb.com).
+Add environment variable mongodb.cloud.uri with your MongoDB URI.
+6. For Mongo use /mongo/setup endpoint for data setup.

 # Components
 1. Spring RESTful API on Movies.